-Typically used for staged construction that creates large, protected work areas for long durations to maximize productivity and minimize overall traffic impacts).
-Work zone design strives towards permanent design standards when feasible, but narrowed lanes and reduced shoulders are common.
+Typically used for staged traffic configurations that creates large, protected work areas for long durations to maximize productivity and minimize overall traffic impacts).
+Temporary barrier is often added when in place for 2 weeks or longer.

+Work zone design strives towards permanent design standards when feasible but narrowed lanes and reduced shoulders are common.